dead-channel-jp/dead-channel-jp/manuscripts/nagura_am.md

 #### Bio

 Am Nagra is a writer good at metafications including Sci-Fi and Mystery.
 Born in Kyoto at July 23rd, 1989.
 Living in Chiba City.
 Studied physics at Tokyo Metropolitan University.
-He likes and his pen name is an anagram of "anagram".
+He likes wordplay appearing in his pen name, which is an anagram of "anagram".

 He participated Genron Ohomori Nozomi Sci-Fi Workshop in 2016 and wrote novelettes every month.
 After graduation, he won the 58th Mephisto Award.
 Hits first book _"Alternative Sekaikei"_ is a conjunction of Sekaikei and Naroukei which are 2 major type in Japanese fictions.
 It evokes philosophical questions about relationships and ethics between authors and characters.